AndreaPuffo/AndreaPuffo.github.io/publications.md

 [arXiv](https://arxiv.org/abs/2007.03251)

 A.Peruffo, A. Edwards, D. Ahmed, M. Giacobbe and A. Abate,
-_FoSSiL: Formal Synthesis of Lyapunov and Barrier Neural Networks_, \\
+_FoSsiL: A Software Tool for the Formal Synthesis of Lyapunov Functions and Barrier Certificates using Neural Networks_, \\
 **Accepted for publication in HSCC 2021**.

 ## 2020